Astros vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Kevin Gausman (4-3) for his 13th start of the season.
+- The Blue Jays' Chris Bassitt (6-4) will make his 13th start of the season.

 - He has earned a quality start nine times in 12 starts this season.